hanhanhan-kim/vidtools/README.md

 vidtools --config ~/tmp/my_weird_config.yaml undistort
 ```

-The outputs of `vidtools`' commands do not overwrite existing files, without first asking for user confirmation.

-### The `.yaml` file

 Each key in the `.yaml` configuration file refers to a `vidtools` command.
 The value of each of these keys is a dictionary that specifies the parameters for that `vidtools` command.
 Make sure you do not have any trailing spaces in the `.yaml` file.
 An example `config.yaml` file is provided in the repository.

+The outputs of `vidtools`' commands never overwrite existing files, without first asking for user confirmation.

 ### Commands

 `vidtools`' commands and their respective `.yaml` file arguments are documented below:

 #### `print-config`